dastanaron/yii2-db-rbac/README.md

 As you can see in the example, the parameter `protect` can be combined with `rules`.

 ## Select2 Inputs Config
 To use rights with assigning them to roles, you must create a config file permits.yaml.
+If the file does not exist, it will be created automatically, but with empty content.
-Permit, the controller accesses it along the path ../config/permits.yaml.
+Permit, the controller accesses it along the path @app/config/permits.yaml.
 There should be content in the form of a system right and its description for a convenient choice

 Approximate content of the file: